Criminal litigation is serious business, and the stakes for the clients we defend are as high as they come.

-Our firm was founded in Ottawa by a group of hungry young criminal lawyers who believed that every one of our clients deserved a smart, creative, fearless defence.
+Our firm was founded two decades ago in Ottawa by a group of hungry, young criminal defense lawyers who believed that every client deserved a smart, creative, fearless defence.

-Over the years, our lawyers have been sought out by clients from across Ontario, and from all walks of life.
+Over the years, our criminal defence and appeals lawyers have been sought out by clients from across Ontario, and from all walks of life.
 We represent executives, civil servants, doctors, pharmacists, high-tech workers, and diplomats.
 Our clients also include institutions and organizations facing criminal or regulatory issues.

 But we also believe quality representation should not only be available to those who can easily afford it.
 We have the flexibility to accommodate clients who might otherwise struggle to pay for top-flight legal representation.
 And, in appropriate cases, we accept Legal Aid.

-We are situated in Ottawa, and we regularly appear in Gatineau and Eastern Ontario, including Brockville, Kingston, L’Orignal, Pembroke, Arnprior, Perth, Smiths Falls, Alexandria, and Morrisburg.
+Situated in Ottawa, we regularly appear in defence and appeals cases in Gatineau and Eastern Ontario, including Brockville, Kingston, L’Original, Pembroke, Arnprior, Perth, Smiths Falls, Alexandria, and Morrisburg.

 But our reach doesn’t end there.
 We are often sought out by clients elsewhere, including Toronto, Thunder Bay, and beyond.

 In our business, there is such a thing as being too nice.
 We never lose sight of the fact that a prosecution is always personal—someone is trying to take away your reputation, your future, your freedom.
 We respect our adversaries, but we never forget that we are there to protect our clients, not to make friends.